-- Before operating a BWL vehicle or equipment, each driver or operator shall ensure that the vehicle or equipment is in proper operating condition. - A. Any inspection required by department or CDL shall be completed.1.
-CDL inspections shall be documented. - B. Any unsafe condition should be reported to the Employee-in-Charge and Fleet Services for correction. - C. Vehicles with steering and brake defects shall not be driven. - D. The driver shall inspect windshield wipers frequently and see that they are in good operating condition and that the windows and windshield give sufficient visibility for safe operation of the vehicle. - E. Snow and ice shall be removed from vehicle prior to operation. - F. All vehicle lights and reflectors shall be inspected daily by the employee; and if found defective, they shall be repaired immediately.
+- 303.1 Before operating a BWL vehicle or equipment, each driver or operator shall make sure that the vehicle or equipment is in proper operating condition. - A. Refer to the BWL's Driver's Responsibility decal posted in the vehicle. - B. Any unsafe condition should be reported to the Employee-in-Charge and Fleet Services for correction. - C. Vehicles with steering and brake defects shall not be driven. - D. The driver shall inspect windshield wipers frequently and see that they are in good operating condition and that the windows and windshield give sufficient visibility for safe operation of the vehicle. - E. Snow and ice shall be removed from vehicle prior to operation. - F. All vehicle lights and reflectors shall be inspected daily by the employee; and if found defective, they shall be repaired immediately. - 303.2 An inspection, check list, instruction, and any form provided for a vehicle shall not be removed or defaced unless directed by the Employee-in-Charge.

-- An inspection, check list, instruction, and any form provided for a vehicle shall not be removed or defaced unless directed by the Employee-in-Charge. - Only qualified employees may adjust safety devices (i.e., sensing or limiting devices, etc.). - The driver shall report any defects that may have developed during the day.
+- 303.3 Only qualified employees may adjust safety devices (i.e., sensing or limiting devices, etc.). - 303.4 The driver shall report any defects that may have developed during the day.
 Items that affect safety shall be repaired prior to continued vehicle operation.